Step 4. Enable Data Encryption

-- To use password encryption, select the Use password encryption option and specify a password that will be used to encrypt data.
+- To encrypt data using a password, select the Use password encryption option and specify the password and a password hint.

-- To encrypt data using AWS KMS keys, select the Use KMS encryption key option and choose a KMS key from the Encryption key drop-down list.
+- To encrypt data using an AWS KMS key, select the Use KMS encryption key option and choose the necessary KMS key from the Encryption key drop-down list.

 For a KMS key to be displayed in the list of available encryption keys, it must be created in the AWS Region where the selected Amazon S3 bucket is located, and the IAM role specified to access the bucket must have permissions to the key.
 For more information on permissions required for the IAM role, see Repository IAM Role Permissions.

 If you select the Use KMS encryption key option, mind the following:

 If a KMS key is scheduled for deletion, it will acquire the Pending deletion state.
 In this case, Veeam Backup for AWS will raise the warning, and, during the following 7 days, you must either change the encryption settings for the backup repository in Veeam Backup for AWS or cancel the key deletion.